A Lanczos-like method for non-autonomous linear ordinary differential equations: Abstract

 \section{Abstract}

-The time-ordered exponential is defined as the function that solves a system of coupled first-order linear differential equations with generally non-constant coefficients.
+{The time-ordered exponential is defined as the function that solves a system of coupled first-order linear differential equations with generally non-constant coefficients.
 In spite of being at the heart of much system dynamics, control theory, and model reduction problems, the time-ordered exponential function remains elusively difficult to evaluate.
-Here we present a Lanczos-like algorithm capable of evaluating it by producing a tridiagonalization of the original differential system.
-The algorithm is a symbolic method, here presented in a theoretical setting.
-A strategy for its numerical implementation is also outlined and will be subject of future investigation. \keywords{Lanczos algorithm \and matrix differential equations \and Time-ordered exponential \and Matching moments \and Tridiagonal matrices} \subclass{35A24, 47B36, 65F10, 65D15, 65D32}
+The $\ast$-Lanczos algorithm is a (symbolic) algorithm capable of evaluating it by producing a tridiagonalization of the original differential system.
+In this paper, we explain how the $\ast$-Lanczos algorithm is built from a generalization of Krylov subspaces, and we prove crucial properties, such as the \emph{matching moment property}.
+A strategy for its numerical implementation is also outlined and will be subject of future investigation.}